Skip to content

 • (in certain circumstances) you receive an invalidity or retirement pension from your home country (i.e. the EEA member state you migrated from).

-For more information about your rights to a pension from your home state or the UK, see the Europa (Your Europe) website or contact the AIRE centre
+If your council or DWP tell you that registering with your GP/health centre is not sufficient, seek advice (or look at our more detailed guidance here).
+For more information about your rights to a pension from your home state or the UK, see the Europa (Your Europe) website or contact the AIRE centre.